We completed more than 1,000 safety assessments each month companywide.

 Hormel Foods is known for its award-winning safety program.

 Our dedicated corporate safety department develops and administers companywide policies to ensure the safety of each employee and compliance with Occupational Safety and Health Administration (OSHA) standards.
 The corporate safety department also conducts annual audits of our manufacturing plants to ensure compliance with company safety policies.

 Total Case Incident Rate – OSHA calculates the Total Case Incident Rate (TCIR) as the number of OSHA recordable incidents multiplied by 200,000 hours and divided by the total hours worked that year.
-In 2016, the TCIR at Hormel Foods of 3.11 indicated we performed better than the BLS industry average for TCIR.
-Since 2006, we have reduced our TCIR by 65.8 percent.
+In 2017, the TCIR at Hormel Foods was 2.72, which is better than the BLS industry average of 5.3.

-Days Away from Work Injury and Illness (DAFWII) measures an injury or illness that involves one or more days away from work.
-In 2016, the DAFWII rate at Hormel Foods of 0.64 indicated we performed better than the BLS industry average.
-Since 2006, we have reduced our DAFWII rate by 28.9 percent.
+Days Away From Work Injury And Illness – Days Away from Work Injury and Illness (DAFWII) measures an injury or illness that involves one or more days away from work.
+In 2017, the DAFWII rate at Hormel Foods was 0.58, which is better than the BLS industry average of 1.

-Days Away, Restricted or Transfer (DART) measures the days an employee has restricted work activity or job transfer, or both.
-In 2016, our DART rate was 2.24, which means we performed better than the BLS industry average.
-Since 2006, we have reduced our DART rate by 56.9 percent.
+Days Away, Restricted Or Transfer – Days Away, Restricted or Transfer (DART) measures the days an employee has restricted work activity or job transfer, or both.
+In 2017, our DART rate was 1.87, which is better than the BLS industry average of 3.8.

-Hormel Foods conducts safety training for an average of 17,059 employees in our locations every month, and completes more than 1,100 safety assessments each month companywide.
-In 2016, Hormel Foods conducted an average of 7,600 lockout-tagout (LOTO) inspections per quarter and held semi-monthly companywide safety conference calls with plant safety personnel.
+Hormel Foods conducts safety training for an average of 15,524 employees in our locations every month, and completes more than 1,000 safety assessments each month companywide.
+In 2017, Hormel Foods conducted an average of 7,255 lockout-tagout (LOTO) inspections per quarter and held semi-monthly companywide safety conference calls with plant safety personnel.